torryatco/Basilica/readme.md

 transition-timing-function: linear;
 ```

-or `transition: color 0.2s linear;`

-Confine this effect to anchors within the content div with:
+We begin by confining the animation to anchors within the content div with so as not to effect the navigation:

 ```css
 .content a:hover {